 A brief summary of history

 Estonians - one of the several Finnic tribes that settled in northern Europe - have been living in the region since the last Ice Age.
 The Estonian land was split into various subdivisions by the 11th century (although no unified state had been formed yet) and vikings from the islands were occasionally raiding neighboring areas.
-Estonians, like other nearby pagans, were targeted by the Northern Crusades starting in the 13th century and the people were Christianized, with Estonia taken over by the Germans
+In the 13th century the Northern Crusades, with the aim to Christianize Estonians and other nearby pagans, led to Estonia being conquered by the Germans

-(who sometime afterwards sold their part to the Germans and bailed due to an near-successful Estonian uprising in 1343).
+(the latter ended up selling their part to the Germans and bailed due to an nearly-successful Estonian uprising in 1343).
 The Livonian Order, a branch of The Teutonic Knights

 , created the "Order State" on Estonian and Latvian

-territory (which was called Livonia at the time) that lasted for the rest of the Middle Ages, during which Tallinn developed into an important trading hub as part of the Hanseatic League
+territory (together known as Livonia) that lasted for the rest of the Middle Ages, during which Tallinn developed into an important trading hub as part of the Hanseatic League

-After the Reformation, the Order fell and Estonia became part of Sweden
+After the Reformation, the Order fell and Estonia found itself as part of Sweden

 as a result of the Livonian War in 1561 (with southern Estonia briefly controlled by the Polish